-Trump Threatened to Kill the AT&T-Time Warner Deal, But It's Very Much Alive
+Trump threatened to kill the AT&T-Time Warner deal, but it's very much alive

-The government review of AT&T Inc.'s $85 billion takeover of Time Warner Inc. has reached an advanced stage, a sign that Donald Trump's campaign-trail complaints about media concentration and his disdain for CNN haven't gummed up the vetting process.
+The government review of AT&T (T) $85 billion takeover of Time Warner (TWX) has reached an advanced stage, a sign that Donald Trump's campaign-trail complaints about media concentration and his disdain for CNN haven't gummed up the vetting process.

 Continue Reading Below